Institutions of society examples. Social institution: concept, types, functions

 Here is one of them, easy to remember and containing the essence of this term.

-social institution is a historically established, stable form of organization joint activities people who perform certain functions in society, the main of which is satisfaction social needs.
+Social Institute is a historically established, stable form of organization joint activities people who perform certain functions in society, the main one of which is satisfaction social needs.

 EXPLANATION.

-A social institution, speaking more accessible, is such formations in society (an institution, an authority, a family, and many, many other formations) that allow you to regulate some kind of relationship, the actions of people in society.
-Speaking allegorically, this is the door that you will enter in order to resolve some issues.
+A social institution, to put it more simply, is such formations in society (an institution, a government body, a family and many, many other entities) that make it possible to regulate some relationships and actions of people in society.
+Allegorically speaking, this is the door through which you will enter to resolve some issues.

 1. You need to order a passport.
-You will not go somewhere, namely to the passport office - the institution of citizenship.
+You will not go anywhere, but to the passport office - the institution of citizenship.

 2. You got a job and want to know what your specific salary will be.
-You where are you going?
-In the accounting department, it is set up to regulate payroll matters.
-It is also a payroll institute network.
+You where will you go?
+In the accounting department, it was created to regulate salary issues.
+This is also the salary institute network.

 And there are a huge number of such social institutions in society.
-Someone somewhere is responsible for everything, performs certain functions in order to satisfy the social needs of people.
+Someone somewhere is responsible for everything, performing certain functions to satisfy people’s social needs.

-I will give a table in which I will indicate the most important social institutions in each area public relations.
+I will provide a table in which I will indicate the most important social institutions in each area public relations.

 Social institutions, their types